What is MSP? Managed Service Programs: Explained

 Managed service programs, or MSPs, are widely regarded as one of the most prominent and impactful contingent (or indirect) labor service offerings in the workforce solutions industry.
-In recent years, MSP solutions have become increasingly popular and are now embraced by a full array of companies – both large and small.
-Managed service programs can help organizations to more effectively control their population of contingent workers.
+In recent years, MSP solutions have become increasingly popular and are now embraced by a full array of companies—both large and small.
+Managed service programs can help organizations to control their population of contingent workers more effectively.
 But beyond the simple “MSP” initialism, do you understand the value that an MSP partner can generate for your business?

-I’m here to help simplify the meaning of managed service programs and educate our potential customers on its many benefits.
+We’re here to help simplify the meaning of managed service programs and educate our potential clients on their many benefits.

 What is an MSP?

 A managed service program (MSP) is a form of business process outsourcing (BPO) that offers an efficient and effective means of outsourcing the management of your organization’s contingent workforce.
 Upon partnering with an MSP provider, a well-designed program can oversee the comprehensive contingent lifecycle.
-From beginning (placing a requisition, conducting an interview, hiring a candidate, and onboarding the individual) to end (sending invoices, processing payments, and examining program trends through data and analytics), an MSP can effectively manage the entire process.
+From beginning to end (facilitating a requisition, coordinating interview efforts, and overseeing the hiring and onboarding of the resource to sending invoices, processing payments, and examining program trends through data and analytics), an MSP can effectively manage the entire process.